 Our second pizza was a 2 topping pizza on the New York Style pizza crust.
 We went for Pepperoni and Mushroom.
 I didn’t choose this pizza and wasn’t even able to eat a piece.
 This was a slice for Abug.
 After 8 of the 9 of us took a slice, there was one left.
 I just didn’t take one, I decided to save it for either Abug or someone else.
 I’m nice like that sometimes.

 Then we went for a 3 topping pizza on a Sicilian crust.
 Now let me tell you, this crust made all the difference in the world!
 It was GREAT.
 The toppings we chose were Pepperoni, Mushroom and Canadian Bacon.
 I did choose these toppings.
 Truthfully the pizza itself was just okay in my opinion, but the crust on this particular pizza made all the difference in the world.

 I mentioned in an earlier post that from our hotel we saw Parasailing in the bay.
-The day before my grandma made a comment about parasailing and then hubby went on line to scope out prices and where it was located.
+The day before my grandma commented parasailing and then hubby went online to scope out prices and where it was located.
 It happened to be in the area we were with Papa’s Pizza so someone said something to Tbug about if she’d like to.
 She said yes, grandma said yes, hubby, and I said yes and dad suggested it to hubby so they wandered off to go find out if you needed reservations and all the details.